 - The capability to interface to the database, independent of any proprietary Web browser and/or Web server.

-- A connectivity solution which takes benefit of all the features of an organization's DBMS.
+- A connectivity solution that takes benefit of all the features of an organization's DBMS.

 - An open-architectural structure that allows interoperability with a variety of systems and technologies; such as: